Home Compare DLR vs O

 Digital Realty Trust vs Realty Income: Which Stock Looks Stronger in 2026?

-Realty ome holds the cleaner structural position, with the lead spread across stability and growth.
-The market setup is mixed, without a decisive signal in either direction.
+Digital Realty Trust holds the cleaner structural position, with the lead spread across profitability and stability.
+Realty ome still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity